tulasidamarla/algorithms-and-data-structures/sorting alogirthms/heapsort.md

 Note:  After deletion remaining elements are copied to new array because in java you can't resize an existing array.

-Time complexity for deletion is same as maxHeapify. i.e. O(logn) Space complexity is also same as maxHeapify i.e. O(logn)
+Time complexity for deletion is same as maxHeapify. i.e. O(logn)<br>
+Space complexity is also same as maxHeapify i.e. O(logn)

 Increasing a value